 |Regional Capacity Building Program||Increasing capacity and assistance for the management of contaminated sites in RAMROC/REROC local government areas.|

 |Bathurst, Orange, Dubbo and Central NSW Salinity and Water Quality Alliance||Regional Capacity Building Program||Increasing capacity and assistance for the management of contaminated sites in BOD/Central SWQA local government areas.|

 |Mid North Coast Regional Organisation of Councils (MIDROC)||Regional Capacity Building Program||Increasing capacity and assistance for the management of contaminated sites in MIDROC local government areas.|

 |Hunter Councils||Regional Capacity Building Program||Increasing capacity and assistance for the management of contaminated sites in Hunter Councils local government areas.|

 |Gunnedah Shire Council||Additional remediation||Remediating five sites with underground petroleum storage systems (UPSS) within the Gunnedah local government area.|

 |Cowra Council||Additional investigations||Investigating contamination at the former gasworks site in Cowra.|

 |Wingecarribee Shire Council||Additional investigations||Investigating contamination at the former gasworks in Bowral.|

 Sub-programs within the Contaminated Land Management Program aim to assist in the remediation of identified contaminated sites and the identification and assessment of potentially contaminated sites.
 Visit the sub-programs page for more detail.

-The CLM Program is invitation only.
 If you require further information about the program please contact the CLM Program Manager at firstname.lastname@example.org.